coder/code-server/README.md

 How to [secure your setup](/doc/security/ssl.md).

-### Customize User Data
+### Use VS Code Data
-- Use your local VSCode configuration and locally installed extensions with the `--user-data-dir` and `--extensions-dir` flags.
+Use your existing VS Code configuration and extensions using the `--user-data-dir` and `--extensions-dir` flags.
 View the [quick start](doc/self-hosted/index.md) guide for more.

 ## Development